SumReflex Math tools

 Download

-Smaller Number Maze Worksheet This maze asks children to compare two numbers, choose the smaller one, and use that answer to continue toward the finish.
+Smaller Number Maze Worksheet Children compare two numbers, choose the smaller value, and follow that answer toward the finish.

 Download

-Subtraction Maze to 3 Worksheet Children solve small take-away problems, check answers up to 3, and follow the matching maze path to the end.
+Subtraction Maze to 3 Worksheet Children solve each small take-away clue, check the remaining amount, and follow the correct maze path.

 Download